SixSq/old.sixsq.github.com/about-us.md

-We support private, public and [hybrid](/products/slipstream-usecases.html#Hybrid-Cloud-Provisioning) cloud use cases, such that right cost model is used to meet the evolving need and capabilities of the enterprise.
+We support private, public and [hybrid](/products/slipstream-usecases.html#Hybrid-Cloud-Provisioning) cloud use cases, to ensure that the right cost model is used to meet the evolving need and capabilities of the enterprise.

-Our solutions compared to competition are much simpler and much more cost effective, both in terms of implementation and operations.
+Compared to our competitors, our solutions are much simpler and much more cost effective, both in terms of implementation and operations.
 And we build flexibility in our plans.